-Even with a cybersercurity program in place, your policy and procedures are more important than the tools to protect your business.
+Security is everyone's responsibility.
+Even with a security services from an MSP, your internal policies and procedures, an MSP should assist with creating these, are as important as the tools to protect your business.

 The key to a successful cybersecurity plan is to ensure your documentation matures and grows as your organization does.
 Many organizations create cybersecurity policies and procedures, then put them on a shelf and call it a job well done.
 Because cyberattackers are always evolving, your cybersecurity plans need to as well.